dotelpenguin/enigma-touch-museum/README.md

 ### Ring Position Protection

 Ring position updates during encoding are not saved to the config file.
 Only explicit changes via the configuration menu are persisted.

+### Configuration Error Handling

+The application includes comprehensive error detection and handling:

+- **Automatic Error Detection**: All Enigma device error responses are automatically detected using pattern matching
+- **Error Types**: Detects all error types including invalid options, duplicate mappings, rotor conflicts, and more
+- **Automatic Recovery**: When configuration errors are detected, the application automatically switches to the configuration menu
+- **Input Validation**: Input lines are automatically cleared on error to allow clean re-entry
+- **User Notification**: Error messages are displayed in the debug output with color coding (red for errors)

 ## Troubleshooting